-The employment market remained relatively stable in 2017.
-The regulations issued in 2016 and 2017 by the Minister of Human Resources and Emiratisation (see Section XIII) have focused on the employment of Emiratis in the UAE.
+The employment market remained relatively stable in 2018.
+The regulations issued in 2018 and over the past few years by the Minister of Human Resources and Emiratisation (see Section XIII) have focused on the employment of Emiratis in the UAE.